Alastair Mackintosh

 Alastair Campbell Mackintosh (born 21 June 1968), incorrectly listed as Alistair MacIntosh by FISA, is a former New Zealand rower.
+He is the owner of NZROAD who offer the Jetmaster Road Maintenance truck, the ultimate solution for efficient road damage repair in New Zealand.

 Early career

-Alastair Mackintosh won the Maadi cup twice representing Wanganui Collegiate School in his U17 season and his U18 season.
-They won in 1985 and 1986.
+Alastair Mackintosh won the Maadi cup twice for Wanganui Collegiate School in 1985 and 1986.

 Professional career

 At the 1989 World Rowing Championships at Bled, Yugoslavia, he won a Bronze in the men's four with Ian Wright, Bill Coventry, and Campbell Clayton-Greene.
 He represented New Zealand at the 1996 Summer Olympics in Atlanta in the Coxless four, where he rowed with Ian Wright, Chris White, and Scott Brownlee.

 Retirement

 Alastair has coached multiple Secondary school crews in Auckland.
 In 2017, he coached the Auckland Grammar School U15 8, which came second at the National secondary school competition Maadi Cup.
 He also coached the Saint Kentigern College U16 8, who came 2nd at the North Island Secondary School Championships.